StevenLeRoux/webhub/README.md

 #WebHub

 WebHub is a lightweight set of tool to manage your different vhosts among different reverse proxies (rpxy) and among different environnments.
+This means you can deal with a multi-tenancy rpxy infrastructure.

 It provides and abstraction database of vhost (WebHub.conf) which makes possible to generate configurations for different rpxy technologies.